[German: Der Vienna Pass – zahlt er sich aus?]

 Only a choice if you pick your activities very carefully.
 You can make it worthwhile buying one, but you would probably need to use the hop on, hop off buses and pack in several major attractions through the day.

-A one-day pass might make sense if you value convenience highly, or if you’re going to do a whistle stop tour of the city’s highlights without spending much time in any one place.
+A one-day pass might make sense if you value convenience highly, or if you’re going to do a whistle stop tour of the city’s highlights without spending any time in any one place.

 How to get a Vienna Pass

-You can buy your pass online, for example from an online ticket agency*.
-Or in person when you get to Vienna (the pass has a customer centre opposite the state opera house, for example).
+Buy your pass online* or get it in person when you reach Vienna (the pass has a customer centre opposite the state opera house).

 The 1, 2, 3 or 6 day period begins when you first use the pass, but Day 1 counts as the day of activation.
 So don’t use it for the first time late at night: you’ll waste a day.
 Activate it in the morning, so you can make the most of the whole first day.